espressif/esp-idf/components/hal/test_apps/crypto/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- |

-## Security peripherals test
+## Crypto peripherals test

-This is a combined security peripherals verification application using mostly HAL APIs.
+This is a combined crypto peripherals verification application using mostly HAL APIs.
 This application is intentionally kept simple and does not use any higher layer constructs.
 This application can help in the early verification of the new SoC.

-This contains tests for the following features of the security peripherals:
+This contains tests for the following features of the crypto peripherals:

 - MPI peripheral
     - MPI Modular Multiplication